 Sometimes it was little things like them putting their washing in the wash basket or clearing the table without me having to ask.
 Sometimes I saw them looking after each other or someone else.
 Other times I saw them trying so hard at something and picking themselves up time after time until they were happy with what they’d done.
 Sometimes, our day hadn’t been so great and so I focused on their lovely hugs, wonderful smiles and how lucky I was to have them.

 I’ve been thrilled by the difference the cards have made to our family.
 The kids go to bed feeling good.
 I go to bed feeling good.
 We’ve all been more appreciative of each other.

-I started to see them appreciating the things that were done for them and saying thank you (without being asked) more often too.
+I also started to see some unexpected benefits.
+I noticed they were more likely to appreciate things that were done for them and say thank you (without being asked) more often too.
 Sometimes the kids wanted to give me cards in return.
 Other nights I’d find little notes sitting on my pillow.
 Even my little one, who couldn’t write, would draw a picture and get his dad to do the writing for him.

 I discovered that I’d opened a window to more conversation with them about their day and what had happened while they were at school or with friends – the good things and the challenges.

 I’m not going to pretend our lives suddenly became perfect with us all walking around in little bliss bubbles.
 We are still a real family with all the normal frustrations and joys that living together brings.
 We still live in a real world that brings challenges and disappointments as well as laughter and fun.
 We still experience the full range of emotions and their outpourings in our house.
 The kids are still learning and so am I!